jdgillespie91/trackerSpend-2/README.md

 * explore the [BFF pattern](http://samnewman.io/patterns/architectural/bff/).
 * produce results that can clearly demonstrate the benefit of SOA.

+### Current Progress
+* I've decided on the high-level architecture for this project.
+* I've started writing an API that allows a user to POST to the submissions microservice.
+The source code for this can be found in services/submissions/src.

+### Up Next
+* I want to be able to scalably deploy the submissions service.
+As such, my next goal is to be able to deploy the submissions service arbitrarily, likely behind a load balancer and using a queuing system such as SQS, such that I can submit a POST request and one of the services picks up the request and processes it.

 ## Functionality
 I would like to enable the following: